 My Insurance Claim Was Denied.
 What Can I Do?

-By Canaan Suitt, J.D. | Last updated on February 21, 2023 Featuring practical insights from contributing attorneys Nathan D. Meyer and David B. Ezra
+By Canaan Suitt, J.D. | Last updated on June 30, 2025 Featuring practical insights from contributing attorneys Nathan D. Meyer and David B. Ezra

+If you own a home or a car or ever need medical care, insurance is intended to protect you from the significant expenses that could come with accidents or illness.
 In exchange for paying premiums to the insurance company, the insurance company promises to provide financial coverage if certain events occur.
 If you’re in a car accident, your home is damaged in a storm, or you need surgery or other medical attention, insurance is there to cover those costs.

+But what if something occurs that you think is covered by your insurance policy, and your claim is denied?
 This article gives an overview of what to do if your insurance provider denies your insurance claim.
 Once you understand the basic process, it’s wise to speak with an experienced insurance lawyer as soon as possible about your specific situation.

 Common reasons for insurance claim denial include the following: